Response Streaming and Transformation at the Edge

 });

 // 3.
-Pipe and return with explicit headers
+Pipe and return — delete Content-Length to prevent client truncation

 const transformedBody = upstream.body.pipeThrough(transformStream);